American Farm Bureau Federation: Animal welfare

+WOTUS

+In 2023, AFBF was one of several organizations to legally challenge the new Waters of the United States rule.

 Insurance

 In addition to its political lobbying, the Farm Bureau is "a multi-billion dollar network of for-profit insurance companies" and the third-largest insurance group in the United States, The Nation wrote in 2012.
 Although AFBF itself does not sell insurance, all but a handful of its non-profit state affiliates have affiliated for-profit insurance companies.
 Most of these companies were founded by the state Farm Bureaus and retain "Farm Bureau" in their corporate names; some use the NFBF logo.
 "In many states, Missouri among them, members of the Farm Bureau board and the board of its affiliated insurance company are one and the same, sharing office buildings and support staff," The Nation wrote.

 In many states, the non-profit state Farm Bureau owns the affiliated for-profit insurance company.
 FBL Financial Group, for example, was established in 1939 as Farm Bureau Mutual Insurance Company by the Iowa chapter of the Farm Bureau.
 Through expansion and mergers, FBL has grown to operate in 14 states, generally selling to consumers under the name Farm Bureau Financial Services.
 In 2022, it had profits of $72.51 million on revenues of $732.3 million.
 Its parent, the Iowa Farm Bureau, reported 2020 revenue of about $100 million and an investment portfolio worth more than $1 billion, while executive compensation was in the high six figures."

 Similarly, Nationwide Mutual Insurance Company began as an insurance company for members of the Ohio Farm Bureau Federation and today serves as an insurance provider to Farm Bureaus in nine states.
 Farm Family Insurance, founded in 1955 by Farm Bureaus of several northeastern states, had 2000 revenues of $313 million and assets of more than $1.3 billion.
 Country Financial, founded by the Illinois Farm Bureau in 1925, served clients in 17 states as of 2017.

 "The Farm Bureau has many for-profit interests outside of traditional farming," 60 Minutes Mike Wallace reported in 2000.
 "Its Iowa chapter alone owns and operates a $3.5 billion insurance and financial services company that is traded on the New York Stock Exchange.
 That company, FBL Financial Group, gave thousands of stock options to its directors, including the presidents of 14 state Farm Bureaus."
 Ed Wiederstein, president of the Iowa Farm Bureau and chairman of FBL Financial, cashed in a "couple of hundred thousand bucks from stock options" in 1998.